gavinmyers/resume/README.md

 <h3>Technical</h3>
 <p>I am a programmer who has worked in the Twin Cities area since 1999 with dozens of companies on a variety of projects and technologies.
 <p>My core experience is Java.
-I've also developed applications in Groovy, Grails, Clojure, the Microsoft stack (C#/WPF/XAML), Redis, CoffeeScript, NodeJS, PHP, ActionScript/Flex, Cold Fusion, Python and more.
+I've also developed applications in Python, Groovy, Grails, Clojure, the Microsoft stack (C#/WPF/XAML), Redis, CoffeeScript, NodeJS, PHP, ActionScript/Flex, Cold Fusion and more.

 <h3>Personal</h3>